mhwombat/bin/README.md

 ## ls-theme-demo
 Demo of the colour scheme currently used by ls.
 You might use this, for example, if you want to test different themes.

-## make-bib
-Read all BibTeX entries from my citation management system, creating a single BibTex file.

 ## make-readme
 Creates this file (README.md).